Today was the day I’ve been waiting for the entire trip. As a huge Disney lover, I could not wait to visit a Disney abroad.

 This park also features a Toy Story Land.
 They are huge on Toy story over here.
 Don’t get me wrong, I like Toy Story, but a whole land dedicated to it is just overkill.

 There aren’t a lot of attractions either.
 There are some classics – It’s A Small World, Space Mountain, and a few others, but you won’t find too many rides here.
 The park can definitely be seen in a day.
 And speaking of attractions, it would only be fair to add us to the list.
 I suppose it’s rare to see Americans on this side of the world.
 We either got superior treatment for some reason, or were completely ignored.
 But, no matter what, we were constantly being gawked at.
+I think it was especially weird because throughout our trek around Asia this NEVER happened anywhere.
+We were generally left alone.

 After riding, Josh and I took a break and sat on nearby bench.
 We were relaxing, talking, deciding which “land” we were going to check out next, when this girl approached me freaking out.
 I couldn’t understand what she was saying, but it was clear she wanted a picture with me.
 I got up and posed with her, as her friend snapped the shot.
 Then, her friend wanted one too.
 SO.
 WEIRD.

 They left and Josh and I just looked at each other.
 WTF?!
 I made him snap a selfie with me to see if we looked super weird or something, because when Josh said I looked fine I clearly didn’t believe him.
 I mean, these girls were SO excited to see me.
 What the heck!
+This seriously didn’t happen anywhere else throughout our time in Asia, so it was extremely weird for it to happen in Disney.

 Anyway, aside from being the “IT” people of the day, we visited during a very special time.
 HKDL’s newest attraction, Mystic Manor, opened today.
 We’ve never been to a park on THE day a ride debuts, so it was very exciting.
 Mystic Manor is like the “Haunted Mansion” of this Disney.
 It’s the story of Henry Mystic and his pet monkey.
 They find a music box that brings inanimate objects to life.
 It was so fun we went on it twice.